Photorefractive Keratectomy (PRK)

 - Incomplete or inaccurate vision correction

-- Vision problems such as blurry vision and halos or glares
+- Vision problems such as blurry vision, halos, or glare

 Talking to Your Eye Doctor

 Photorefractive keratectomy has become less common because of the success of LASIK.
-However, it is still the procedure used when LASIK is not the best choice for any reason.
+However, it is still used when LASIK is not the best choice.
 As with all laser surgery, there is risk, and side effects like light sensitivity and halos may not go away.
 It is important to talk with your eye care doctor about the risks in your specific case.
 Here are some questions to ask your eye care professional about PRK:

 - After the surgery, what complications should I watch for that may indicate healing is not going well?

 - Which do you think would be better for me, PRK or LASIK?